 Paul D. Andrews

-How do you know Paul?
-Please share your stories and photos, and help spread the word about this page!
+Join us in celebrating Paul—please share your stories and photos, and help spread the word about this page!

 Paul D. Andrews, age 89, a longtime resident of Lansing NY, passed away in the early morning hours of December 31, 2020, at the Indiana Masonic Home, Franklin IN.
 Paul was born on February 5, 1931, in Gang Mills NY to Wilmont and Elizabeth (Sproule) Andrews.
 Paul attended Northside High School in Corning, NY, and served in the Army during the Korean War.
 On February 5, 1955, he married Clara Wilson.
 In 1969 Paul and Clara purchased and moved into 26 Myers Road.
 There they raised their children and many coonhounds until the property sold in 2019.